-Brother Wolf by Eleanor Bourg Nicholson is now available for pre-order!
+Brother Wolf by Eleanor Bourg Nicholson is now available!

 For sample chapters and to purchase, click here.